office of residential life

 - Learn to work with a team to develop a sense of community.

 Resident Assistants participate in mandatory Spring orientation and Summer training before the academic year begins.
-During the year, there may be RA workshops, in-service trainings, and leadership development programs that the RA staff members will need to participate in.
+During the year, there may be RA workshops, in-service trainings, and leadership development programs that the RA staff members will be required to participate in.

 RA Group Process

 Qualified candidates with completed applications will be invited to participate in the Resident Assistant Group Process.
 This process, which will involve active participation and group interaction, will allow Office of Residential Life staff a chance to get to know participants in order to make sound hiring and placement decisions.

 Qualified candidates who successfully pass the group process will be asked to return for a 30-minute individual interview.
 Final-placement decisions with regard to community and building are made after the completion of the application, group process, and individual interview.

 Participation in all aspects of the selection process does not guarantee a Resident Assistant position.